-The last post focused on how organisations can make the benefits of mediation more available and accessible by establishing an internal panel of mediators.
-Let us look now at some key considerations in this process.
+A previous post focused on how organisations can make the benefits of mediation more available and accessible by establishing an internal panel of mediators.

 6. Underpinned by policies and procedures: Ensuring that there are supportive and complementary policies and procedures in place underpinning the use of mediation to resolve disputes.
 A policy document around terms of reference for the in-house mediation programme would also need to be developed.